 Colourful”, “Vibrant”, “Busy”, “Welcoming”…. just some of the adjectives that describe township life!

 Join us as we explore the daily lives and culture of the Xhosa people living in townships.
-In Langa, the streets are the lifeblood of our community.
+The streets are the lifeblood of our community.
 It is in the streets that our kids play soccer, where we trade, walk and talk, where boys and the girls meet, where we show off our new clothes and our new cars.

 Exclusive Shopping Tour